Sieep-Coding/sieep-coding.github.io/src/pages/posts/still-running-cachyos.md

 ## Update: Still Running CachyOS

 It has been a while since my first impressions, and I’m happy to report that [CachyOS](https://cachyos.org/) has officially become my "forever" build.
+I still use [Linux Mint](https://nickstambaugh.dev/posts/buffer_overflow) on my laptop and it is my recommended distro for most people.
+Luckily for you, if you've found yourself here I reckon you're a bit technical.
+CachyOS is relatively easy if you're comfortable with a computer and maybe a little bit of the command line.

 As an engineer, there is a specific satisfaction in finding a [rolling release](https://en.wikipedia.org/wiki/Rolling_release) distribution that evolves with you.
 I’ve reached a point where my system configuration is so dialed in that I consider this my **lifetime build**.